Study in Canada

 Find out about some of Canada’s major student cities…

-Among universities in Montréal is one of Canada’s highest ranking and most internationally renowned, McGill University (21st in the 2013/14 QS World University Rankings).
-Beyond that, univerities in Montréal also include the Université de Montréal (92 – a new entry within the world’s top 100) and Concordia University (481-490) among others.
+Among universities in Montréal is Canada’s highest-ranking university this year, McGill University (30th in the QS World University Rankings® 2016-2017).
+Beyond that, universities in Montréal also include the Université de Montréal (126th) and Concordia University (461-470) among others.
 While McGill and Concordia operate primarily in English, many universities in Montréal are Francophone, as are the city’s residents.
-So even if you’re at an Anglophone university, be prepared to make an effort with your French.
+So even if you’re an English speaker at an Anglophone university, be prepared to make an effort with your French!

-Montréal was ranked one of the world’s top ten cities for students in the 2013 QS Best Student Cities.
+Montréal is also featured as one of the world’s top cities for students in the QS Best Student Cities index.

 When it comes to education, universities in Toronto include some of Canada’s highest ranked.
-Indeed, the University of Toronto overtook McGill in the 2013/14 QS World University Rankings, climbing to 17= in the world.
-It’s joined by York University (ranked 401-410), Ryerson University (701+) and a selection of other higher education providers, including the Royal Conservatory of Music.
+Indeed, the University of Toronto is Canada's second highest entrant in the QS World University Rankings 2016-2017, at 32nd in the world.
+It’s joined by York University (ranked 451-460), Ryerson University (701+) and a selection of other higher education providers, including the Royal Conservatory of Music.